hananitallyson/hananitallyson/README.md

 # Hi there 👋
 - 💬 About me: I'm 17 years old.
 I'm taking my 2nd year of Computer Science for the Internet at IFRN/CA. I'm also a full time nerd!
 - 🎲 Fun Facts: I'm a Dungeon Master (Tabletop RPG).
 I love kpop!
 My favorite fruit is watermelon.
+I used to be a 5Harmony fan.
 - 🌏 Nationality: Brazilian.
 - 👦 My pronouns: He/Him.